softworkz/emby-wiki/Sync.md

 * **Quality** - Only if syncing video content.
 See SyncHelper for examples.
 * **Unwatched** - Only if syncing video content.
 See SyncHelper for examples.
 * **SyncNewContent** - Only if syncing a folder or category.
 See SyncHelper for examples.
+* **ItemLimit** - Only if syncing a folder or category.
+See SyncHelper for examples.

 ## Creating Sync Jobs